The Ultimate Rum Guide: Types, Brands, Cocktails & More

 • Today: A global spirit with craft distilleries worldwide

-How is Rum Made?
-The Production Process
+How is Rum Made

 1. Fermentation